th2-net/th2-docs/content/common/modules/codec.md

 - In `extended-settings.resources` the `limits` must be greater than `requests`.
 So, if in Kubernetes you faced an error “Search line limits were exceeded” when you try to bring up the box then you should increase box resources and check that `limits` > `requests`.

 - `service` parameter: set `service.enabled` `true` if you want this component to be available to other components.
-For the bookchecker it is false.

 This configuration is a general way for deploying components in th2.
 It contains box configuration, pins descriptions and other common parameters for a box.